google/loaner/docs/deploy_chrome_app.md

     bash deploy.sh web prod
     ```

+    **Reminder:** While you are editing this file change BOOTSTRAP_ENABLED to
+    `False`.
+Be sure to do this only *after* you complete the initial bootstrap
+    (which you should have done in the Setup Guide).
+Setting this constant to
+    `False` will prevent unexpected bootstraps in the future (a bootstrap will
+    cause data loss).

 **NOTE:** You will need to migrate all of your traffic in the [App
 Engine>Versions](https://console.cloud.google.com/appengine/versions) menu to
 the newest version every time you re-deploy the app.
 You can do so by selecting